RIS-Assisted Rank Enhancement With Commodity WiFi Transceivers: Real-World Experiments: Experimental Setup and Measurements

 \subsection{Experimental Setup}

 Two Atheros ATH9k-based TP-Link N750 commodity WiFi transceivers are used as an $N_T\times N_R$ MIMO system that uses the IEEE 802.11n standard, with $N_T=N_R=3$.
 To align with the operating frequency of the RIS, WiFi channel $48$ is used, with a $20$ MHz bandwidth and a center frequency of $5.24$ GHz.
-Note that the Tx and Rx are located within the near-field region of the RIS: for $\lambda=0.0573$ m and $N=256, 1024$, we get the Rayleigh distance $N^2\lambda/2=6.5$ m and $27.5$ m, respectively, which is much larger than the Tx-RIS and RIS-Rx distances shown in Fig. \ref{fig:setup-ris}(a).
+Note that the Tx and Rx are located within the near-field region of the RIS: for $\lambda=0.0573$ m and $N=256, 1024$, we get the Rayleigh distance $N\lambda/2=6.5$ m and $27.5$ m, respectively, which is much larger than the Tx-RIS and RIS-Rx distances shown in Fig. \ref{fig:setup-ris}(a).
 To enable \ac{CSI} extraction, the two routers are patched using the Atheros CSI tool \cite{csi_tool} and run the open-source operating system OpenWrt \cite{openwrt}.
 Here, the transmitter operates in injection mode, where neither router is connected to an access point or a client network.
 Specifically, the transmitter router injects packets over the wireless channel, while the receiver router receives these packets and extracts the CSI from them.
 A host computer is used to access OpenWrt on both routers and to forward the received CSI from the receiver to MATLAB for processing.
 In this context, the channel matrix is first constructed for a single subcarrier, and then SVD is used to obtain the singular values.
 Next, using \eqref{eq:rank}, the effective rank is calculated and averaged over $100$ channel realizations.

 Fig. \ref{fig:setup-def}(a) shows the default setup without RISs, where the isolation foam is used to control the propagation of the signal to obtain the required rank at the default state.
-Here, by modifying the propagation environment through the isolation foam, we obtain the channel rank values that serve as the baseline for our comparison when the RISs are used later.
+Here, by modifying the propagation environment through changing the isolation foam position between the transmitter and receiver, we obtain the channel rank values that serve as the baseline for our comparison when the RISs are used later.
 Furthermore, we use ``Copper Sheet" with a size that is $9$ times the area of the used RIS, as a reference to the performance of the RIS in enhancing the channel rank, see Fig. \ref{fig:setup-def}(b).

 To manipulate the propagation channel, RIS modules with $1$-bit phase shift control are used to provide two phase shift levels, $0$ and $\pi$, with a total of $N=256$ elements for each module.
 The used RIS hardware module is fully detailed in \cite{ris-module}.